Stock market today: Wall Street rises with hopes that inflation will keep cooling

 NEW YORK (AP) — Stocks are rising Thursday as Wall Street lets out a bit of an exhale following the latest update on inflation across the U.S.

-The S&P 500 was 0.8% higher in morning trading and on track for just its second winning day in the last eight.
-The Dow Jones Industrial Average was up 281 points, or 0.8%, at 35,405, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 1% higher.
+The S&P 500 was 0.6% higher in midday trading and on track for just its second winning day in the last eight.
+The Dow Jones Industrial Average was up 231 points, or 0.7%, at 35,455, as of 11:40 a.m.
+Eastern time, and the Nasdaq composite was 0.7% higher.

 Thursday's highly anticipated report showed U.S. consumers paid prices that were 3.2% higher in July than a year earlier.
 That's a touch milder than the 3.3% inflation rate economists expected to see and down sharply from last summer's peak above 9%.
 Beneath the surface, underlying trends for inflation were also within expectations.